Kemal-byte/Pomodoro/readme.md

   hooks inside regular js file. [done]
 - Date is 1 day off on Fri day it pushes the data to Sat.[done]

 - SO far data write is finished.
-Now I need to retrive the data and visulize it.
+Now I need to retrive the data and visulize it.[done]
 - Timer doesn't continue when swtich to other tabs.
 - When checking the graph or settings timer finished immediatelly.
 - Currently for the pie chart, the refined data isn't immediately available, it appears after the ui is loaded, so I can't see the results.
-But after refresing the piechart.tsx, the chart appears correctly.
+But after refresing the piechart.tsx, the chart appears correctly.[done]
+- When writing the data I don't have a yearly categories section.